dee077/Chaotix_ai_Assignment/Readme.md

 # Chaotix.AI Assignment

 ## Project Overview
 Chaotix.AI Assignment is a Django-based application that utilizes Stability AI's Text-to-Image API to generate images asynchronously using Celery.
 The project is containerized using Docker and connects to a PostgreSQL database.
-The application also features a REST API built with Django REST Framework for managing TestUser objects.
+The application also features a REST API built with Django REST Framework for managing the objects.

 ## Features